jeremyButtler/freezeTB/README.md

 - trimSam: trims off soft masked bases
 - tbCon: Builds a consensus
 - tbAmr: is the AMR detection program
+- tbMiru: detects MIRU lineages in reads
+  - See tbMiru's read me for building your own MIRU table

 Other programs: